 Task Force meeting venue and dates will be proposed by the Task Force Co-Chairs, and authorized by the parent bodies under the customary practices of each parent body.

-The meeting dates and locations should be co-ordinated with those of meetings of ISO TC204 WG16, ITU-T SG 16, ITU-R WP 5A (e.g., on an alternating basis if feasible for the progress of the Task Force activities) in order to reduce the amount of travelling for participants and will be preferably co-located with a meeting of a participating Group (as defined in §1) and held immediately before, during, or after the corresponding meetings.
+To the extent practical, meeting dates and locations will be co-ordinated with other ISO, ITU or ITS-related meetings to maximize expert participation.

 Documents and Contributions

 The Task Force will maintain a document registry and electronic distribution archive (e.g., an open e-mail reflector for circulation of all documents and discussion).
-The registry and archive will be linked to the relevant ITU and ISO web sites.
+The registry and archive will be linked to the relevant ITU and ISO web sites. [define responsibilities of Secretariat – work out offline]

-Any document from a participant in the meeting should be available to all the participants before the meeting through the use of electronic document handling.
+Any document from participants in meetings will be available to all the participants before the meeting through the use of electronic document handling.
 A registration and uploading deadline several days in advance of the start of the meeting will be announced for each meeting.
 A “late, unannounced” document should be accepted only with the consensus of the meeting participants.
 This policy will be stated in the invitation letter that is provided for every meeting to both organizations.

-All documents and contributions will be public in electronic form (preferably MS Word).
+All Task Force documents and contributions will be available to members of the participating SDOs in electronic form.

 Working Methods – General Policies and Procedures

-All Task Force decisions, except those taken by the Task Force Management, will be made by the consensus of the Task Force participants as determined by the Task Force Co-Chairs.
+Each Working Group willdetermine by consensus how to process Work Items assigned to it.

-Each Working Group can determine how to process Work Items assigned to it.
+Items that are under responsibility of the entire Task Force will be processed by consensus, except for decisions for which the Task Force Management is responsible.

 Patent and Copyright Issues

-The “Common Patent Policy for ITU-T/ITU-R/ISO/IEC” and the related “Guidelines for Implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC” shall apply.
+The “Common Patent Policy for ITU-T/ITU-R/ISO/IEC” and the related “Guidelines for Implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC” apply.

 Both parent organizations will jointly hold copyright of the texts contributed to and resulting from the Task Force.
+In the event of participation by other SDOs (see section x), alternative copyright arrangements may be negotiated.

 Liaison Statements

 The Task Force will conduct liaison communications.
 All incoming liaison statements received by the participating parent body Groups that have relevance to the Task Force work will be forwarded to the Task Force.
-Task Force outgoing liaison statements are approved by consensus of the Task Force participants and dispatched by the secretariat.
+Task Force outgoing liaison statements are approved by consensus of the Task Force participants and dispatched by the Task Force secretariat.

 Meeting Reports